 In partnership with First Driving School for Foreigners, edited by Scott Green and Andrea Vushkova, photos by Anastasiia Dehtiarova and Unsplash

 Driving is a great way for you to see Bulgaria's beautiful nature, visit your friends in other cities, and even travel abroad.
 With some eco-friendly options like Spark, it can also become an environmentally friendly activity.
 What if you don’t have a driver’s license or if Bulgaria requires you to get a new one?
 This article is here to help you.
 And when you do get your license, check our article on buying a second-hand car in Bulgaria.
-If you are looking for more specific information on the process of getting your driving licence, check out our next article.
+If you are looking for more specific information on the process of getting your driving license, check out our next article.

 Requirements for getting/changing to a Bulgarian license.

 Bulgarian ID Card.
 You need a Personal Foreigner Number in the form of a Bulgarian ID card, the type of residency you have is not important.
 It is mandatory for both EU and Non-EU citizens to have an ID card as without it you are not allowed to be officially registered in a driving school or take the necessary exams.
 You have the right to start a driving course for any category (cars, trucks, motorcycles) once you get the residency permit.
 However, the earliest moment you can apply for the physical driver’s license in the Traffic police office is six months after you get the residency permit.

 Proof of sufficient education.
 You need an original high school certificate that proves you have completed at least 8th grade (if you have completed it before 26 September 2017) or at least 10th grade (in case you have completed 8th grade after 26 September 2017), or the high school diploma, or a university degree which need to be recognized by the Ministry of Education in Bulgaria.